kubernetes/website/content/zh-cn/docs/reference/using-api/api-concepts.md

 <!--
 Exact
 : Return data at the exact resource version provided.
-If the provided `resourceVersion` is unavailable, the server responds with HTTP 410 "Gone".
+If the provided `resourceVersion` is unavailable, the server responds with HTTP `410 Gone`.
 For **list** requests to servers that honor the `resourceVersionMatch` parameter, this guarantees that the collection's `.metadata.resourceVersion` is the same as the `resourceVersion` you requested in the query string.
 That guarantee does not apply to the `.metadata.resourceVersion` of any items within that collection.